sebuzz/nf-capstone/README.md

-# Next App
+# My Capstone Project

-This is a template for a Next.js app.
+This is a Japanese Vocabulary learning App.
+This pull request contains the first steps, displaying a simple flash card, which fetches random words from the database.
+On each button click, a new card is being displayed.

+Have fun learning some Japanese words! :)

 It uses the following tools/libraries:

+* React / Next.js

 * [Storybook](https://storybook.js.org/)
 * [Cypress](https://cypress.io/)